Parameterized Complexity of Streaming Diameter and Connectivity Problems: Lower Bounds for Diameter

 Now assume that the answer to $\textsc{Perm}_n$ is NO, that is, the $\gamma$-th bit of the image of the $\psi$-th index under $\pi$ is not 1.
 Then, for every $1\leq i\leq n$ between $c_{i-1}$ and $c_i$ either or both of the edge pairs $(b',u_{i,2}),(b',u_{i,5})$ and $(b,v_{\pi(i),2}), (b,v_{\pi(i),5})$ must be present, because the edges $(b',u_{i,2}),(b',u_{i,5})$ are only absent for the $\psi$-th index, and the $\gamma$-th bit under the image of $\pi$ is not a 1.
 Hence, the distance from any vertex to one of $b$ or $b'$ is at most 4.
 As $b$ and $b'$ are connected with an edge, the diameter is at most 9.

-We conclude that any 1-pass algorithm in the AL model that can solve the \textsc{Diameter} problem on a family of graphs that includes the `Diamond-Perm' construction, must use $\Omega(n \log n)$ bits of memory by Proposition~\ref{prop:PermReduction}. \end{proof}
+We conclude that any 1-pass algorithm in the AL model that can solve the \textsc{Diameter} problem on the `Diamond-Perm' construction, must use $\Omega(n \log n)$ bits of memory by Proposition~\ref{prop:PermReduction}. \end{proof}

-\begin{corollary} Any streaming algorithm for \textsc{Diameter} in the AL model that uses 1 pass over the stream must use $\Omega(n \log n)$ bits of memory, even even on graphs for which the algorithm is given a \begin{enumerate}[noitemsep] \item Deletion Set to a path of size at least 2, \item Deletion Set to an interval graph of size at least 2. \end{enumerate} \end{corollary} \begin{proof} The corollary follows from Theorem~\ref{thm:DiamondPerm}, together with observing that `Diamond-Perm' is a path when we remove $\{b, b'\}$. \end{proof}
+\begin{corollary} Any streaming algorithm for \textsc{Diameter} in the AL model that uses 1 pass over the stream must use $\Omega(n \log n)$ bits of memory, even on graphs for which the algorithm is given a Deletion Set to a path of size at least 2. \end{corollary} \begin{proof} The corollary follows from Theorem~\ref{thm:DiamondPerm}, together with observing that `Diamond-Perm' is a path when we remove $\{b, b'\}$. \end{proof}